AdventOfCode2022-Massey/advent-of-code-2022/README.md

 of a day's problem as strong validation, although we've been wrong about this in the past.
 More tests should get written.

-These programs are not production-quality: it is considered acceptable to panic on erroneous input.
+These programs are not production-quality: it is often considered acceptable to panic on erroneous input.

 ## Goals